hanyasakr123/All-in-good-Waste/README.md

 # Process
 Over the course of six weeks, we were able to:
-- set up a Raspberry Pi to the internet and download 2500 pics of recycling from Lobe.A.
+- set up a Raspberry Pi to the internet and download 2500 pics of recycling from Lobe.A
-- install Winspc and VNV viewer to communicate with Raspberry PI.
+- install Winspc and VNV viewer to communicate with Raspberry PI
-- train the computer to reach 94% accuracy.
+- train the computer to reach 94% accuracy
-- attach a functioning camera that recognizes and sorts trash,
+- attach a functioning camera that recognizes and sorts trash
-- and connect a motor to move left/right depending on the category of recycling and dispose of it in its proper bin.
+- connect a motor to move left/right depending on the category of recycling and dispose of it in its proper bin.